-At Kinross Wolaroi, we have a number of official social media accounts and platforms that are used within the school.
+At Kinross Wolaroi, we have a number of official social media accounts.
 These are used to provide information, promote events and to share news about the school.
-Feel free to follow, like and support these social media outlets.
-These accounts are administered and managed by authorised representatives from within the school.
+These accounts are administered and managed by authorised representatives from within the school: